 The human protein binding of both ceftazidime and avibactam is low, approximately 10% and 8%, respectively.
 The steady-state volumes of distribution of ceftazidime and avibactam were comparable, about 17 L and 22 L, respectively in healthy adults following multiple doses of 2 g/0.5 g ceftazidime-avibactam infused over 2 hours every 8 hours.
-Pharmacokinetic parameters of ceftazidime and avibactam following single and multiple dose administration of CAZ-AVI were similar to those determined when ceftazidime or avibactam were administered alone.
+Pharmacokinetic parameters of ceftazidime and avibactam following single and multiple dose administration of Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) were similar to those determined when ceftazidime or avibactam were administered alone.
 Both ceftazidime and avibactam penetrate into human bronchial epithelial lining fluid (ELF) to the same extent with concentrations around 30% that of plasma, and a similar concentration time profile between ELF and plasma.